truonghoangnguyen/nikaya2/docs/.scripts/trungbo-eng-nanamoli-bodhi.part2.md

 20. "It is wonderful, Master Ānanda, it is marvellous, how the four ways that negate the living of the holy life have been declared by the Blessed One who knows and sees, accomplished and fully enlightened...But, Master Ānanda, what are those four kinds of holy life without consolation that have been declared by the Blessed One who knows and sees, accomplished and fully enlightened, wherein a wise man certainly would not live the holy life, or if he should live it, would not attain the true way, the Dhamma that is wholesome?"

 21. "Here, Sandaka, some teacher claims to be omniscient and all-seeing, to have complete knowledge and vision thus:
-'Whether I am walking or standing or sleeping or awake, knowledge and vision are continuously and uninterruptedly present to me. ${ }^{754} \mathrm{He}$ enters an empty house, he gets no almsfood, a dog bites him, he meets with a wild elephant, a wild horse, a wild bull, he asks the name and clan of a woman or a man, he asks the name of a village or a town, and the way to go there.
+'Whether I am walking or standing or sleeping or awake, knowledge and vision are continuously and uninterruptedly present to me. [^754] He enters an empty house, he gets no almsfood, a dog bites him, he meets with a wild elephant, a wild horse, a wild bull, he asks the name and clan of a woman or a man, he asks the name of a village or a town, and the way to go there.
 When he is questioned: 'How is this?' he replies: 'I had to enter an empty house, that is why I entered it.
 I had to get no almsfood, that is why I did not get any.
 I had to be bitten by a dog, that is why I was bitten.
 I had to meet with a wild elephant, a wild horse, a wild bull, that is why I met with them.
 I had to ask the name and clan of a woman or a man, that is why I asked.
 I had to ask the name of a village or a town and the way to go there, that is why I asked.'

 22. "About this a wise man considers thus: 'This good teacher claims to be omniscient and all-seeing, to have complete knowledge and vision...When he is questioned: "How is this?" he replies: "I had to...that is why I asked."'
 So when he finds that this holy life is without consolation, he turns away from it and leaves it.